NiloGregginz33/QMGRExperiments/README.md

 # Quantum Holographic Evidence Project

 # Website is found at matrixsolutionsllc.net and the first product implementation can be found on rapidAPI named matrix_ctc_001_v1
-# Dont use this code without reading the license, consider this your second cease and desist, as a previous publkic cease and desist was already mentioned in the repo history.
+# Dont use this code without reading the license, consider this your second cease and desist, as a previous public cease and desist was already mentioned in the repo history.
 This repository is to not infringe on the novelties of the patent, which are discussed here.

 # If any virtual enviornments have accidentally been uploaded to the repo, please check the respective licensing before using